Femibabz/C2C-E-Commerce-Performance-Analysis/README.md

 # Capstone_Three
 C2C Business Analytics

-This data wrangling was to prepare the dataset on a C2C e-commerce website obtained from Kaggle for modelling.
+This project is to work on the dataset of a C2C e-commerce website obtained from Kaggle.
 The tasks to be completed include customer segmenttation Identify factors that could influence sales from the e-commerce platform Identify lifetime value of customers on the e-commerce platform